ralphbartley/CV/README.md

 _Lab Manager_
   - Trained and supported five new student lab members which enhanced their ability to work independently.

-## Education

-#### University of Illinois in Urbana-Champaign

-Bachelor of Science in Molecular and Cellular Biology ('08 - '12)
+**Department of Integrative Physiology, University of Illinois in Urbana-Champaign**  (Jul '11 - May '12)
-  - Undergraduate Research Assistant, College of Veterinary Medicine 2nd Year
-    - Demonstrated ability to work independently to a high standard, propagating mammalian cell lines, growing virii and conducting cancer treatment experiments in mice.
-Promoted to paid work and trusted with supervision of the lab while staff were away at a conference for two weeks.
+_Undergraduate Research Assistant_
+  - Troubleshot another member’s project that was producing erratic results, by analysing data and identifying an early stage mislabeling of samples that continued to be used in subsequent experiments.
+  - Regularly presented personal research progress formally which refined my ability to communicate complex details simply and effectively.

-  - Student Researcher, Institute for Cell and Molecular Biosciences, Newcastle University, UK 3rd Year
+**Institute for Cell and Molecular Biosciences, Newcastle University** (Nov '10 - Jun '11)
+_Student Researcher_
   - During year abroad, evaluated the design of a project that progress had slowed on.
 Performed a foundational review by assessing the validity of the molecular constructs being used by analysing the DNA sequences in use.
 Discovered unintentional characteristics present that prevented successful use of the constructs.
 Made changes to DNA sequence to enable original functionality so that the project could progress in gathering data.

-  - Undergraduate Research Assistant, Department of Integrative Physiology 4th Year
-    - Troubleshot another member’s project that was producing erratic results by analysing data and identifying an early stage mislabeling of samples that continued to be used in subsequent experiments.
-Determined the effect caused on data gathered after the error and prevented unnecessary repetition of work where possible.
-Also regularly presented personal research progress formally which refined ability to describe project simply and effectively.
+**College of Veterinary Medicine, University of Illinois in Urbana-Champaign** (Sep '09 - Sep '10)
+_Undergraduate Research Assistant_
+  - Demonstrated ability to work independently to a high standard, propagating mammalian cell lines, growing virii and conducting cancer treatment experiments in mice.
+  - Promoted to paid work and trusted with supervision of the lab while staff were away at a conference for two weeks.

+## Education

+#### University of Illinois in Urbana-Champaign
+  - Bachelor of Science in Molecular and Cellular Biology ('08 - '12)

 #### Illinois Math and Science Academy Class of 2008

 ## Hobbies